 EVENTS & LOGISTICS

 That overlap matters for planning.
-Expect more domestic travelers at Lake Atitlán, Antigua, and the Pacific coast that week than you would see on a typical late-June weekend, since it is one of the few stretches when Guatemalan families travel together as a country.
+Expect more domestic travelers at Lake Atitlán, Antigua, and the Pacific Coast during the late-June period than you would see on a typical weekday.
 If your trip lands during this window, book accommodations a bit earlier than you otherwise would and expect livelier crowds, in a good way, at the places locals go themselves.

 Planning Around June?

-Let Me Help You Build a Trip Around Corpus Christi and the Long Weekend
+Let Me Help You Build a Trip Around Corpus Christi, Lake Atitlán and the Long Weekend

-June has its own rhythm, between early rainy season, Corpus Christi, and a long weekend that brings the whole country out to travel.
+June has its own rhythm, between early rainy season, Corpus Christi, lake festivals, and a long weekend that brings Guatemalan families out to travel.
 I can help you plan around it instead of fighting it.

 MY ROUTE